mxjp/gluon/docs/introduction.md

 );
 ```

-In addition to `Show` and `For`, gluon provides some more view types you can find in the API documentation or you can implement your own views for special use cases.
+In addition to `Show` and `For`, rvx provides some more view types you can find in the API documentation or you can implement your own views for special use cases.

 ## Components
-Components in gluon are just functions that return arbitrary content.
+Components in rvx are just functions that return arbitrary content.
 They are called once when the component is rendered.
 ```jsx
 function Message() {
 	return <h1>Hello World!</h1>;